MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/sap-ascs-ha-multi-sid-wsfc-azure-shared-disk.md

 ### Host names and IP addresses

-Based on the your deployment type, the host names and the IP addresses of the scenario would be like:
+Based on your deployment type, the host names and the IP addresses of the scenario would be like:

 **SAP deployment in Azure availability set**